 - I favour the direct approach - something like "Sex just isn't what it used to be" something that compares before with now

 - Take a list of issues to an appointment and include any sexual difficulties.
 Either read the list or hand it to the health professional

 - Raise sexual issues during a general discussion about bladder or bowel symptoms.
 These may be easier to talk about and they are often related

 - An explicit statement like "I am having problems with my sexual relationship" or "I am having sexual difficulties" will help the professional more than vague statements like "my partner is disappointed with me"

 For some people, counselling can help.
 There are a limited number of psychosexual counsellors within the NHS who can offer specialised help, although more general counselling services can help address issues within relationships and find ways to face difficulties together.
-The College of Sexual and Relationship Therapists (COSRT) has a list of therapists and the Sexual Advice Association has a professionally staffed helpline service.
+The College of Sexual and Relationship Therapists (COSRT) has a list of therapists.

 Last reviewed: September 2015